tnyim/jungletv-afdocs/reference/server/jungletv_configuration.md

 ##### Parameters

 - `name` - The name to temporarily use for the JungleTV web application.
+  Must not be longer than 140 bytes when encoded using UTF-8.
   When set to `null`, `undefined` or the empty string, the AF application will stop overriding the JungleTV web application name.

 ##### Return value